 The German gas hydrate initiative “SUGAR – Submarine Gas Hydrate Reservoirs” is a collaborative R&D project with 20 partners from SMEs, industry and research institutions.
 The project is coordinated by the Helmholtz Centre for Ocean Research Kiel (GEOMAR).
-SUGAR was launched in 2008 and is now successfully continuing in its 2nd phase, running from 2011 to 2014.
+SUGAR I was launched in 2008 and successfully continuing in its 2nd phase, running from 2011 to 2014 and the current 3rd phase running until December 2017.

 The SUGAR project has set out to develop marine methane hydrates as a new, unconventional resource of natural gas and to combine its production with the safe sequestration of carbon dioxide from power plants and other industrial sources